-As people age, their joints may become painful, sometimes severely affecting their quality of life.
-Joint replacements (arthroplasties) for the knee, hip, shoulder, and other joints are now common surgeries and their successful outcomes can change lives.
+As people age, their joints can become painful, sometimes severely affecting their quality of life.
+Joint replacements (arthroplasties) for the knee, hip, shoulder, and other joints are now common surgeries.
+Their successful outcomes can change lives.

 Joint replacements are major surgeries however, with the risks that come with surgery.
-One of those risks
+Infection in the surgical wound or joint itself is one of those risks.

 Surgery is performed under sterile conditions.
 All objects introduced or implanted in the body are sterilized to minimize the risk of infection.
 However, there is always a small chance that bacteria can still appear on the implant or hardware and cause a bacterial infection.
 And since the bacteria are inside the implant instead of exposed directly to body tissue, it can be more difficult for your immune system to detect and fight the bacteria.

-Total and partial joint replacements are performed to replace damaged or diseased parts of the joint.
-They may have been damaged by trauma (motor vehicle accidents or falls, for example), or worn down by arthritis or other joint conditions.
+Surgeons perform total and partial joint replacements to replace damaged or diseased parts of the joint.
+Damage may be due to a trauma (motor vehicle accidents or falls, for example), or worn down by arthritis or other joint conditions.

 Do joint replacements put you at risk for infection and sepsis?

 Most people who undergo joint replacements heal well, without any complications.
 However, any type of surgery does increase your risk of developing an infection, which can in turn cause sepsis.

 Risks include developing pneumonia following surgery or contracting a healthcare-acquired infection (HAI) during your stay in the hospital.
 As well, some people who undergo joint replacements may be older and/or have underlying disease conditions, such as diabetes or COPD, that may make them susceptible to infections.